saarw/flushout/README.md

 Design properties
 * Minimizes network traffic by only initializing clients with the latest model snapshot and then only send updates
-* Storing update history optional and history is stored separately from the latest model state
+* Storing update history is optional and command history is kept separate from the model state
 * Flexible about deployment and agnostic about network transport to fit many sorts of backends and protocols
 * Defines communication between client and server as data-only interfaces to support inspection and validation
 * Optimizes for reducing network traffic and load on the server in favor of performing more work on the client